-So why did you start your business in the first place?
+So why did you start your creative work in the first place?

 There are a lot of different answers to that question.

 I ask my clients this question all the time, and they give me a wide variety of answers: they lost their job, had kids or moved to a new city; they needed an outlet for their creativity, or they needed to pay for the supplies for their creative outlet (Hello, Briana!
 I’m looking at you kid).

 I started focusing more on my creative work because of my health – and because my kids needed me to be more flexible and available to them.

 Maybe you have a different “surface” reason for starting your business.
 There are a million different reasons to do it, but the real reason we all made this crazy leap is far more prevalent than we might originally guess.
 It’s downright typical, as a matter of fact.

 We started our own business so we could have control.

 Some of us more than others, perhaps.
 You might be raising your hand and singing “Yes, Kris!” at me right now, or you might be just nodding a thoughtful, “Hmm…maybe”.